Please join The Tree Council

 Sean Freeman (Chair) joined The Tree Council Board in March 2013 soon after moving to Auckland from Australia.
 Sean had been a consulting arborist in Queensland for 7 years and founded the Veteran Tree Group to recognise the significance of ancient trees within the urban footprint.
 The Veteran Tree Group has a register of 750 trees.
 His focus was originally in arborculture but he became more interested in the older larger trees which have been more & more frequently removed in Australia.
 Sean has expertise in the relationship between trees and wood decay fungi.
 He was elected to the Chair at the 2013 AGM.

-Dr Mels Barton (Secretary) emigrated to NZ in 1999 and ran her own environmental consultancy for a number of years with her late partner.
-Mels was a member of the Waitakere Ranges Protection Society executive for many years until 2011.
+Dr Mels Barton (Secretary) emigrated to NZ in 1999 and ran her own environmental consultancy for a number of years.
 Since 2010, she has been the National and Auckland Coordinator for the week-long annual event ‘NZAEE Seaweek’.
-She is also a trustee for the Weedfree and EcoMatters Environmental Trusts.
+She is also Chair of the Titirangi Residents & Ratepayers Association, Secretary of the Friends of Regional Parks, a member of the management committee for Revive Our Gulf and was a trustee for the Weedfree Trust for many years.

 Mels was co-opted onto the Board of The Tree Council during winter 2011, and elected at the 2011 AGM.